scylladb/scylladb/docs/glossary.rst

     Keyspace
       A collection of tables with attributes which define how data is replicated on nodes.
 See :doc:`Ring Architecture </architecture/ringarchitecture/index>`.

-    Key Management Interoperability Protocol (KMIP)
-      :abbr:`KMIP (Key Management Interoperability Protocol)` is a communication protocol that defines message formats for storing keys on a key management server (KMIP server).
-You can use a KMIP server to protect your keys when using Encryption at Rest.
-See :doc:`Encryption at Rest</operating-scylla/security/encryption-at-rest/>`.

     Leveled compaction strategy (LCS)
       :abbr:`LCS (Leveled compaction strategy)` uses small, fixed-size (by default 160 MB) SSTables divided into different levels.
 See :doc:`Compaction Strategies</architecture/compaction/compaction-strategies/>`.